// Features

 milestone Hexagon A project milestone or goal tracked in the workspace.
 Milestones represent significant progress markers or deliverables.

 Node radius is computed from two components: a base content size (scaled from chunk count or byte size) and a degree boost that makes highly connected nodes appear larger (up to 20 px additional radius from connections).
-Total radius is clamped between 20 and 65 pixels.
+The minimum radius is 20 px for every node type.
+The maximum radius is 65 px for document and artifact nodes (which scale with chunk count and byte size), and 45 px for decision, milestone, and memory nodes (whose base size is fixed at 25 px).

 Edge / Relationship Types